mieweb/docs/content/resources/system-specifications/ehr-certification/real-world-testing/real-world-testing-plan-2026.md

 #### Test Methodology

-We will report on the number of encounters with Care Plan information, and the number of Care Plan CCDAs generated.
+We will report the number of encounters with Care Plan information and the number of Care Plan CCDAs generated.
+The Care Plan CCDA generation rate will be calculated as the number of Care Plan CCDAs generated (numerator) divided by the number of encounters with Care Plan data (denominator).

 #### Expected Outcome(s)

-The number of CCDA Care Plans generated should be the same as the number of encounters with Care Plan information.
+The Care Plan CCDA generation rate (numerator: Care Plan CCDAs generated, denominator: encounters with Care Plan data) should be 100%.
+Any issues will be reported, including whether they were due to technical coding issues or system setup issues preventing creation.

 #### Care Setting(s)